 8. RAM THANG MUOI (MID-OCTOBER FESTIVAL)

 Ram Thang Muoi means the lunar fifteenth of the tenth month.
 There are three the big lunar fifteenth in a year, They are the fifteenth of the first month, the fifteenth of the seventh month, the fifteenth of the tenth month.
 They are known as Le Thuong Nguon (上元 禮), Le Trung Nguon (中元 禮), and Le ha nguon (下元 禮).
-On these three days both religioners and not religioners usually go to pagoda, temple and keep a vegetarian diet.
+On these three days, Vietnamese people usually go to pagodas, temples and keep a vegetarian diet.

 9. ONG TAO CHAU TROI (KITCHEN GUARDIANS)